harshavl/ComputerVision-NLP-Projects/README.md

 > Network attacks prevent a business from operating. for example, ZOOM during corona event.

-Malicious software (Malware) includes:
+>Malicious software (Malware) includes:
 • Virus
 • Worms
 • Trojan horses

-Goals:
+>Goals:
 • Destroy data
 • Corrupt data
 • Shutdown a network or system

-Ransomware:
+>Ransomware:
 Encrypts files, demands ransom for the key.
 Doesn't need to be reported as a breach, because no data was stolen.
 For example, Zoom.

-Firewalls:
+>Firewalls:
-Identify traffic on uncommon ports
+Identify traffic on uncommon ports.
-• Can block this type of attack, if your firewall filters outgoing traffic:
+• Can block this type of attack, if your firewall filters outgoing traffic.
 • Windows Firewall in XP SP2, Vista, and Win 7 does not filter outgoing traffic by default
-• Trojan programs can use known ports to get through firewalls
+• Trojan programs can use known ports to get through firewalls.
-• HTTP (TCP 80) or DNS (UDP 53)
+• HTTP (TCP 80) or DNS (UDP 53).

-Botnets:
+>Botnets:
 A Botnet is a network of Internet devices (i.e. computers, mobile etc) that have been manipulated to carry out malicious activities.
 • The owners of such devices are often unaware of this.